gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 ### Thanks

 I'd like to thank my friends and colleagues [Mikhail Baranov](https://tarabah.me/) and [Dmitriy Shilin](https://github.com/dshil) who read early drafts of the document and provided a valuable feedback.

-Also big thanks to [Tanu Kaskinen](https://www.patreon.com/tanuk), a PulseAudio maintainer, who found and helped to fix dozens of errors.
+Also big thanks to [Tanu Kaskinen](https://www.patreon.com/tanuk), a PulseAudio maintainer, who have found and helped to fix dozens of errors.

 They all definitely made it better!

 ### Meta